axolotl-chat/axolotl/.github/ISSUE_TEMPLATE/bug_report.md

 #### Versions

-Please provide the Version as written in `Settings->Advanced-> Submit Debug Log`
+Please provide the Version as written in `Settings->About Axolotl`

 #### Device
-What device
+What device or OS are you using?

 #### Link to Debug Log
-Please provide a link to debug
+Please provide a link to debug from ~/.cache/upstart/application-click-textsecure.nanuc_textsecure*.log Be careful it contains sensible data